 2. Cost Per Hire: Where’s Your Sweet Spot?

 The cost per hire is a vital metric.
 You need to if you’re spending too much (or too little) attracting qualified candidates who will stay with you for the long term.

 Some companies spend too little, which forces them to advertise job postings in inexpensive (low-quality) marketplaces.
 While this may open up the talent pool, it usually results in hundreds of unqualified applications.
 The time you spend sifting through each application adds to the cost per hire.
 It’s simply not an efficient use of time.

 The average cost per hire will vary from business to business and role to role.
-However, knowing what your previous spend has been on the hiring process for both successful and unsuccessful hires will give you a ballpark figure for your own cost per hire expectations.
+However, knowing what your previous spending has been on the hiring process for both successful and unsuccessful hires will give you a ballpark figure for your own cost-per-hire expectations.

 3. Time to Fill: When Should You Close the Application Window?

 It’s the age-old balance of needing to fill a position quickly and wanting to find the very best person for the role.
 But how long do you need to leave the application window open?
 The answer lies in your existing staff, of course.

 Look at how long the most successful hires were given to apply for a role – and how long the interview process took, too.
 Leaving the window open too long risks losing the best candidates to other companies who are hiring more quickly.
 However, closing applications too soon means you could be shutting the door before the ideal candidate sees the job posting.

 The best way to solve this dilemma is to work with a recruitment partner.
 In addition to advertising the role, recruiters will dig into their own network to uncover the best talent available.
 This means you’ll be drawing from a higher-quality talent pool … and you’ll be saving yourself time and hassle.

 Using Artificial Intelligence for Recruitment